dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 I inspected the 25,014 switch cases in the most recent 1,000 packages on pub (10,599,303 LOC).
 26.40% of the statements in them are `break`.
 28.960% of the cases contain only a *single* statement followed by a `break`.
-This means `break` is a fairly large fraction of the statements in all switches for marginal benefit.
+This means `break` is a fairly large fraction of the statements in all switches even though it does nothing.

 Therefore, this proposal removes the requirement that each non-empty case body definitely exit.
 Instead, a non-empty case body implicitly jumps to the end of the switch after completion.
 From the spec, remove:

-> If *s* is a non-empty block statement, let *s* instead be the last statement of the block statement.
-It is a compile-time error if *s* is not a `break`, `continue`, `rethrow` or `return` statement or an expression statement where the expression is a `throw` expression.
+> If *s* is a non-empty block statement, let *s* instead be the last statement
+> of the block statement.
+It is a compile-time error if *s* is not a `break`,
+> `continue`, `rethrow` or `return` statement or an expression statement where
+> the expression is a `throw` expression.

-*This is now valid code that prints "one":*
+This is now valid code that prints "one":

 ```dart
 switch (1) {